czhang03/unicode-math-vscode/README.md

 # Roadmap

 - [ ] push a warning when commit failed with prefix.
+- [ ] custom symbols.
+- [ ] reverse search prefix or latex command.
 - [ ] automated CI dependency update.
 - [ ] automated CI documentation.
-- [ ] automatically pull character from upstream
+- [ ] automatically pull character from upstream.
-- [ ] automatically PR to upstream
+- [ ] automatically PR to upstream.
-- [ ] Screenshots/GIF on the readme
+- [ ] Screenshots/GIF on the readme.
-- [ ] reverse search prefix or latex command.
 - [ ] more tests.